NOW UPDATED! This post was expanded for 2018 with new tactics for growing your business with influencer marketing. Enjoy!

 If you’re feeling overwhelmed, it’s time to experiment with fresh ideas, such as influencer marketing, that can boost your marketing ROI and bottom line.

 What Is Influencer Marketing?

-Before you can take full advantage of influencer marketing, it’s important to understand how it works.
-Here are several statistics associated with this strategy:
+And it pays off: Here are several statistics associated with this strategy: